 Observe your dog’s genital area.
 If she is about to go into heat, her vulva will begin to swell.
 Simply take a look at her back end, a swollen vulva will be very noticeable.

 You will also want to watch for signs of discharge.
 Female dogs going into heat will begin to bleed.
 Typically, one week after the vulva begins to swell, you should notice bleeding begin.
-The discharge can range in color from deep red to pink to white, depending on the dog.
-Your dog will be fertile about 12 days after the bleeding slows and gets thinner and lighter.
+The discharge can range in color from deep red to white, depending on the dog.
+Your dog will be fertile for up to 12 days after the bleeding slows and gets thinner and lighter.

 As you can see, breeding can be a messy job.
 But you can enjoy this time with your dog and protect your rugs and furniture at the same time by fitting your female dog with washable dog diapers.